iceyu07/YPImagePicker/README.md

-This project is Forked from https://github.com/Yummypets/YPImagePicker, also i did some changes make it like whatsapp image picker style.
+This project is Forked from https://github.com/Yummypets/YPImagePicker, also i changed it like whatsapp image picker style.